Surveys show that about 2 out of 3 B2B vendors use white papers.

 Reason #5: B2B marketers lack skills for video

-As you saw above, even a basic video production calls for a substantial set of skills.
+Even a basic video production calls for a substantial set of skills.
 And very few B2B marketers have those skills in-house.

 I have to ask: How realistic is that?